influxdata/telegraf/plugins/aggregators/histogram/README.md

 Each metric is passed to the aggregator and this aggregator searches histogram buckets for those fields, which have been specified in the config.
-If buckets are found, the aggregator will increment +1 to the appropriate bucket.
-Otherwise, nothing will happen.
+If buckets are found, the aggregator will increment +1 to the appropriate bucket otherwise it will be added to the `+Inf` bucket.
 Every `period` seconds this data will be forwarded to the outputs.

 The algorithm of hit counting to buckets was implemented on the base of the algorithm which is implemented in the Prometheus